rust-lang/book/nostarch/chapter09.md

 valid IP address.
 If the IP address string came from a user rather than being hardcoded into the program and therefore *did* have a possibility of failure, we’d definitely want to handle the `Result` in a more robust way instead.
+Mentioning the assumption that this IP address is hardcoded will prompt us to change `expect` to better error handling code if in the future, we need to get the IP address from some other source instead.

 ### Guidelines for Error Handling